 On the flip side, when a lender pays the insurance premiums, or can’t have the security of knowing someone will pay up, even if the borrower can’t, then they have to account for that in their pricing.
 Their up-front cost and risk goes up, so their interest rates go up too.

 The good news is that, for those who can’t afford 20% as a down payment right now, getting into the housing market may be more accessible than before.
 It may also be more financially advantageous in the long run.
+This can be especially true for those studying medicine, dentistry or veterinary medicine.
+This is due to incentives those professions receive for mortgaging a home early in their career.

 Using a mortgage broker to help lock in your home value and access a home equity line of credit (HELOC)